-DAPP recognises youth as central to the demographics of migration.
-Youth are driven to migrate because they are dissatisfied with the living conditions in their countries, the lack of meaningful and decent employment especially for college and university graduates, exclusion from decision-making processes, dissatisfaction with democratic and governance institutions, and lack of individual freedoms.
-Unfulfilled life-ambitions among young people often translate into frustration, anger, protests, and ultimately migration.
-The result, especially when the educated leave, is a brain-drain and loss of development potential.
+DAPP recognizes youth as central to the demographics of migration.
+Youth is driven to migrate because they are dissatisfied with the living conditions in their countries, the lack of meaningful employment especially for college and university graduates, exclusion from decision-making processes, dissatisfaction with democratic and governance institutions, and lack of individual freedoms.
+Unfulfilled life-ambitions among young people often translate into frustration, anger, protests and ultimately migration.
+The result, especially when the educated leave, is a brain drain and loss of development potential.
 The young should not be driven to migrate because they have no hope for the future.
-While the question of what drives migration is the subject of much analytical and strategic debate among researchers and experts, there is some agreement that the lack of decent and promising jobs, constrained human rights, and exclusion from active citizenship are some of the underlying conditions playing a key role in driving migration.19 Observers and experts point to efforts comprising a broad set of interventions as the best approach to reducing migration, and this is the approach adopted by the new DAPP.

-DAPP seeks to address the root causes and drivers of migration by creating better lives for young people.
-The set of problems faced by youth in the MENA region will be addressed through programmes for support to human rights, inclusion (including gender equality), active citizenship, and employment generation.
+DAPP seeks to address the root causes of migration by creating better lives for young people.
+The set of problems faced by youth in the MENA region will be addressed through programmes for support to human rights, inclusion (including gender equality) and employment generation.

 Youth is the target group of the new phase of DAPP.
 Overall, the programme targets mainly young women and men from 15 to 35 years.
-It is recognised that there are different categorisations of youth among countries and international donors, such as the UN that defines youth as 15 to24 years.
-The youth target group is obviously diverse, and the categories of youth targeted by the programme will have multiple levels of capacity, challenges, and needs according to gender, education, location, class, and age sub-groups as well as varying ambitions.
+It is recognized that there are different categorisations of youth among countries and international donors, such as the UN that defines youth as 15-24 years.
+The youth target group is obviously diverse, and the categories of youth targeted by the programme will have multiple levels of capacity, challenges, and needs according to gender, education, location, class, and age sub-group, as well as varying ambitions.
 DAPP will therefore address different subsections of youth, and college and university graduates will be one of the priority target sub-groups.
-This youth subgroup is large in the middle-income DAPP countries, where around a third of the population has been enrolled in tertiary education, and profoundly aware of their limitations in terms of lack jobs matching their skills and education, inclusion as equal citizens, and democratic participation.
-This sub-group has a strong potential to engage in human rights work and active citizenship under the new DAPP.
-They are also obvious candidates for digital and technology-related jobs requiring technical and academic skills.
+This youth subgroup is large in the middle-income DAPP countries, where around a third of the population has been enrolled in tertiary education, and profoundly aware of their limitations in terms of lack jobs matching their skills and education, inclusion as equal citizens, and active citizenship under the new DAPP.
+They are also obvious candidates for digital and technology-related jobs requiring technical and academic skills - so-called 'decent jobs'.